christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 # Conclusion

-We created a newsletter in less than an hour... and the cost of its weekly execution will be almost nothing.
+We created a newsletter in less than an hour...
 You can now create thousands of such services, for whatever you feel like!

 As soon as the libraries are compiled for the [lambda execution environment](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) and included into the ZIP file, and execution time is not more than 5 minutes (have a look at [lambda limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html)), you can execute any code on AWS Lambda...